 If you’d asked me about a year ago, I wouldn’t have the idea of visiting Bangkok as a female solo traveller.
-Bangkok, with all its madness, just doesn’t seem that suitable to visit on my own.
+Bangkok, with all its madness, just doesn’t seem that suitable to visit on your own.
 However, three weeks ago, I came back from spending more than a week in Bangkok, and enjoyed my trip very much!
-Even though it wasn’t the typical kind of travelling, because I’d visited Bangkok more than a few times, I got to experience a different side of Bangkok this time from a different perspective.
+Even though it wasn’t the typical kind of travelling, because I’d already visited Bangkok more than a few times, I got to experience a different side of Bangkok this time from travelling solo.

-Here’s my essential travel tips if Bangkok is your next solo travel destination!
+Here’s my top travel tips for you if Bangkok’s your next solo travel destination!

 1. Buy a prepaid simcard at Suvarnabhumi airport.